Alexandria Ocasio-Cortez: Immigration

-LGBTQ equality
+LGBTQ rights

-Ocasio-Cortez is a proponent of LGBTQ rights and LGBTQ equality.
-She has said she supports the LGBTQ community and thanked its members for their role in her campaign.
-She publicized and later appeared on a video game live stream to help raise money for Mermaids, a UK-based charity for trans children.
+Ocasio-Cortez is a proponent of LGBTQ rights and equality.
+She has said she supports the community and thanked its members for their role in her campaign.
 At the January 2019 New York City Women's March in Manhattan, Ocasio-Cortez gave a detailed speech in support of measures needed to ensure LGBTQ equality in the workplace and elsewhere.
-She has also made a point of recognizing transgender rights, specifically saying, "It's a no-brainer... trans rights are civil rights are human rights."
+She has also spoken in support of transgender rights, specifically saying, "Trans rights are civil rights are human rights."
+Later, she appeared on a video game live stream to help raise money for Mermaids, a UK-based charity for transgender children.

 At the House Committee on Oversight and Reform on February 27, 2020, Ocasio-Cortez argued for LGBTQ equality in the context of her religious background.
 Referencing a Catholic hospital that refused a hysterectomy for a transgender man, she argued, "[t]here is nothing holy about rejecting medical care of people, no matter who they are, on the grounds of what their identity is.
 There is nothing holy about turning someone away from a hospital."

 Police funding

-Ocasio-Cortez supports the "defund the police" movement.
-Asked to give her interpretation of the movement, she said, "It looks like a suburb", and "affluent white communities already live in a world where they choose to fund youth, health, housing etc more than they fund police.
-When a teenager or preteen does something harmful in a suburb (I say teen bc this is often where lifelong carceral cycles begin for Black and Brown communities), White communities bend over backwards to find alternatives to incarceration for their loved ones to 'protect their future,' like community service or rehab or restorative measures.
+When asked what America would look like if it defunded the police, she responded on Instagram: It looks like a suburb.
+Affluent white communities already live in a world where they choose to fund youth, health, housing etc more than they fund police.
+When a teenager or preteen does something harmful in a suburb (I say teen bc this is often where lifelong carceral cycles begin for Black and Brown communities), White communities bend over backwards to find alternatives to incarceration for their loved ones to protect their future, like community service or rehab or restorative measures.
 Why don't we treat Black and Brown people the same way?
-Why doesn't the criminal system care about Black teens' futures the way they care for White teens' futures?
-Why doesn't the news use Black people's graduation or family photos in stories the way they do when they cover White people (eg Brock Turner) who commit harmful crimes?"

-Political endorsements

-In January 2020, Ocasio-Cortez announced the formation of a PAC called Courage to Change, which announced its first endorsements of progressive Democrats on February 21, 2020.
-Some progressive commentators subsequently criticized Ocasio-Cortez for having only endorsed two Democratic primary challengers by March 3.
-A notable omission was Cori Bush, who had received an endorsement from Ocasio-Cortez two years prior.